MrRobinOfficial/Guide-UnrealEngine/README.md

 // Declare and initialize a FRotator
 FRotator MyRotator(0.0f, 90.0f, 0.0f);

+// Create a new FQuat representing a rotation of 90 degrees around the X axis FQuat MyQuat = FQuat(FRotator(90.0f, 0.0f, 0.0f));

+// Apply the rotation to a vector
+MyVector = MyQuat.RotateVector(MyVector);

 // Combine the FVector and FRotator to create a FTransform FTransform MyTransform(MyRotator, MyVector);